Internship and Research Participant Programs

 Visiting Faculty Program Description

-The Visiting Faculty Program (VFP), formerly called Faculty and Student Teams (FaST), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
+The Visiting Faculty Program (VFP) seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
 As part of the program, selected university/college faculty members collaborate with DOE laboratory research staff on a research project of mutual interest.
-Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in the research project.
+Faculty member participants may invite up to two students — one of which may be a graduate student — to participate in the research project.

 Applications for the VFP are solicited annually for appointments to the Summer Term (May through August), which is 10 weeks in duration.
 Each of the 15 participating DOE laboratories offer different research opportunities (not all laboratories participate) and interested faculty members are encouraged to contact DOE laboratory scientists in advance to discuss research projects of mutual interest.
 Student participation is optional.

-All VFP faculty applicants must submit at the time of application a research project proposal co-developed with the collaborating research staff located at the host DOE laboratory.
+All VFP faculty applicants must submit a research project proposal co-developed with the collaborating SRNL research staff at time of application.
 Proposal guidance and requirements can be found at http://science.energy.gov/wdts/vfp/how-to-apply/developing-a-research-proposal

 Housing